Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/VerificationApi.md

             var apiInstance = new VerificationApi();
             var configName = configName_example;  // string | The configName for this operation
-            var existence = new ContentRequest(); // ContentRequest | Verify content using the current settings var secret = secret_example;  // string | An alternate secret key in base 64 format that overrides the value in your configuration. (optional)
+            var existence = new ContentRequest(); // ContentRequest | Verify content using the current settings var requestId = requestId_example;  // string | Optional request id (optional) var base64Secret = base64Secret_example;  // string | An alternate secret key in base64 format that overrides the value in your configuration. (optional) var suppliedSignature = suppliedSignature_example;  // string | An alternate supplied Signature in base64 format that overrides the signature generation. (optional) var keyId = keyId_example;  // string | An alternate crypto keys API id that will be used for signature generation. (optional)

             try
             {
                 // Verify content
-                VerifyContentResponse result = apiInstance.VerifyUsingContent(configName, existence, secret);
+                VerifyContentResponse result = apiInstance.VerifyUsingContent(configName, existence, requestId, base64Secret, suppliedSignature, keyId);
                 Debug.WriteLine(result);
             }
             catch (Exception e)